TIGER Encryption

 Tool Introduction

-Origin and Characteristics of TIGER Hash Algorithm
+Origin and Features of TIGER Hash Algorithm

 How to Use

-2. Select the TIGER hash algorithm you want to use in the "Algorithm" drop-down menu, such as TIGER-128, TIGER-160, or TIGER-192.
+2. Select the TIGER hash algorithm you wish to use from the "Algorithm" dropdown menu, such as TIGER-128, TIGER-160, or TIGER-192.

 6. If you need to add a salt value, fill it in the "Salt (optional)" input box and select the "Salt Position" (prefix or suffix).